coderaiser/putout/packages/eslint-plugin-putout/lib/destructuring-as-function-argument/README.md

-# keep curly bracesin in one line when you use destructuring as function argument (destructuring-as-function-argument)
+# Keep curly braces in one line when you use destructuring as function argument (`destructuring-as-function-argument`)

 When `putout` removes unused variable located in function argument object pattern, it formats in in a multiple lines.